 Again the bar served European beers along with a fridge full of Belgian and German delights.
 I opted for the Schneider Weisse wheat beer which was divine but quite costly.

 My only minor gripe regarding the place was it’s limited handpumps.
 It only had two both being from the Buxton Brewery.
 I did sample one of them and they were very well kept.

 Aladdin’s cave it certainly was as a trip to the gents revealed a mass collection of various spirits including some very rare single malt whiskies.

 An absolute must when in York!

-After this I kind of entered the twilight zone and my memory was faltering following the intoxicating beverages!
+After this I entered the twilight zone and my memory was faltering, following the intoxicating beverages!

 My second blog will cover day two of my visit.

 As I was coming to the end of my week's placement at The Bolton News, I stumbled upon this story.
 I actually rang up the brewery as I had heard rumours that they were after getting another pub premises.
 When I spoke to Dave Sweeney (Head Brewer) on the phone, he told me about the awards that was being presented the following Tuesday.
 I told the deputy editor to pass it on to another reporter as I won't be here to cover it.
 He said why don't you do it as you found it?

 I thoroughly enjoyed the experience as it gave me a fantastic experience of gathering quotes.
 It also gave me a good opportunity to utilize my on going Teeline shorthand.
 As a real ale lover I was gutted that I couldn't sample more than one pint as I had drove there to keep a clear head while I was taking notes and asking questions.
 I shall return via public transport next time to take full advantage of the pub's supurb offerings!